Snow Sports

 Make a controlled run down an intermediate slope.

-in pitch, snow conditions, and moguls.
-Maintain your balance and
+changes in pitch and snow conditions.
+Maintain your balance and ability

 Name the major ski organizations in the United States and explain their